jupyterhub/zero-to-jupyterhub-k8s/doc/source/administrator/optimization.md

 1. Setup a node pool (with autoscaling), a certain label, and a certain taint.

-    If you need help on how to do this, please refer to your cloud providers documentation.
-A node pool may be called a node group.
+    If you need help on how to label and taint your nodes in a node pool (also known as node group), please refer to your cloud providers documentation.

-    - The label: `hub.jupyter.org/node-purpose=user`
+    - The label: `hub.jupyter.org/node-purpose=user` or `hub.jupyter.org_node-purpose=user`

-      **NOTE**: Cloud providers often have their own labels, separate from kubernetes labels, but this label must be a kubernetes label.
+      **NOTE**: Cloud providers often have their own labels, separate from kubernetes labels, but this label must be a Kubernetes label.

-    - The taint: `hub.jupyter.org/dedicated=user:NoSchedule`
+    - The taint: `hub.jupyter.org/dedicated=user:NoSchedule` or `hub.jupyter.org_dedicated=user:NoSchedule`

-      **NOTE**: You may need to replace `/` with `_` due cloud provider limitations.
-Both taints are tolerated by the user pods.
+    Both `/` and `_` are supported by Kubernetes and this Helm chart, but cloud providers may limit you to use `_`, so using `_` is the safer choice if you don't know.

 2. Make user pods require to be scheduled on the node pool setup above